The redesigned Life Fitness T3 treadmill is from the company that places more fitness equipment in health clubs worldwide than any other company.

-As such, Life Fitness treadmills cost more but the home user has the benefit of enjoying some of the best training programs ever put on a treadmill.
+As such, Life Fitness treadmills cost more, but the home user has the benefit of enjoying some of the best training programs ever put on a treadmill.

-You can custom order the Life Fitness T3 treadmill direct from the manufacturer and choose between the basic console option, or get the Track + Console.
-With the basic console, you get 12 workouts and 2 Custom workouts and 2 user profiles.
-The Track + Console has 14 treadmill workouts, 12 custom workouts and 4 user profiles, plus you can sync your workouts to your phone.
+The Track Connect Console has 16 treadmill workouts, 12 custom workouts and 4 user profiles, plus you can sync your workouts to your phone.
 Its programs include Classic Workouts (Manual, Hills), Sports Training, Heart Rate (Fat Burn, Cardio), Goal, and Custom.

 The features and specs on the Life Fitness T3 include: